 This prayer can be used by Christians on or around Holocaust Memorial Day.

-We remember today, 75 years since the liberation of Auschwitz, the six million Jews murdered in the Holocaust, the millions of other victims of Nazi persecution, and all those who have been targeted and killed in subsequent genocides.
+We lament the loss of the six million Jews who were killed in the Holocaust, the millions of other victims of Nazi persecution, and victims of other genocides.

 May our minds be clear and attentive to their memory and our hearts be moved to bear witness to their lives.

 Today, help us to remember and recognise the sanctity of each human life, that all people are made in Your image.

 One day, we pray that genocide and hatred will be no more, and that love will triumph over evil.

 In our prayers and in our actions, help us to show this love in the world today.